Traffic Scene Generation from Natural Language Description for Autonomous Vehicles with Large Language Model: Limitation

-In this section, we provide limitations and analyze the failure cases with potential reasons and solutions.

-\paragraph{Limitation.} One current limitation of our framework is that updates involving road constraints require users to re-input the full description to trigger re-planning.
-This is because the road selection process depends on satisfying all specified actions and object requirements, and any changes to these conditions can impact both the ranking and final selection.
-To address this, we plan to incorporate a planning cache combined with a reflective reasoning module by the LLM, enabling partial edits to be processed without requiring a full re-input.
-This would improve the flexibility and usability of the system for iterative scene refinement.

-\paragraph{Planning Failures.} As our framework relies on LLMs, its planning performance can be affected by limitations in language understanding.
+As our framework relies on LLMs, its planning performance can be affected by limitations in language understanding.
 Despite our reasoning stage, the LLM may misinterpret prompts.
 For instance, failing to recognize ``{\tt A car in front does not move for an infinite amount of time}'' as a \textit{blocking} action.
 Hallucinations are another issue; the LLM sometimes inserts elements like traffic lights even when not specified.
 These issues may be mitigated by using more capable reasoning models (\eg, OpenAI-o1~\cite{jaech2024openai}) or fine-tuning open-source LLMs with expert guidance~\cite{sun-etal-2024-aligning}.

-\paragraph{Retrieval Failures.} Another source of failure arises from missing signals and objects within CARLA.
+\paragraph{Limit Cases} Another source of failure arises from missing signals and objects within CARLA.
 Since our framework relies on the built-in map, complex combinations of signals and objects, and novel conditions cannot be retrieved.
 For instance, identifying a road, such as allowing all directions but lacking traffic lights or stop signs, is impossible.
 Similarly, unsupported conditions.
 For example, requesting a speed limit of ``200'' cannot be fulfilled.
-To address this, we plan to support custom OpenDRIVE code generation, enabling flexible scene customization.
+To address this, we plan to support custom OpenDRIVE code generation, enabling flexible scene customization. \end{appendices}